ACM Richard Tapia Celebration of Diversity in Computing

 - Be inspired by great presentations and conversations with leaders with common backgrounds.

-Join us to celebrate the diversity in computing and the benefits that computing brings into our lives!
+Join us to celebrate diversity in computing and to embrace the challenges as we pursue Diversity at Scale!

 The Tapia Conferences are organized by the Coalition to Diversify Computing (CDC), sponsored by the Association for Computing Machinery (ACM), and presented by the Center for Minorities and People with Disabilities in Information Technology (CMD-IT).